Bony Moronie: Legacy

-In the song "Land" on the album Horses (1975), Patti Smith refers to “Bony Moronie.”

-Echo & the Bunnymen's 1984 song “My Kingdom”, includes the lyric “Do you know how to dance like Bony Moronie?”.
-The 1988 song "Good Times" by INXS & Jimmy Barnes, which makes many references to classic rock & roll, features the lyric, "Bony Maronie's gonna be with Jim/I said long tall Sally's gonna be with Slim".
+The lyrics of James Taylor’s “Suite for 20G,” the closing cut on his 1970 album “Sweet Baby James,” contain the line “Boney Moroney and Peggy Sue/Got the rockin’ pneumonia/Got the boogie woogie flu,” a shout-out to Buddy Holly and Huey "Piano" Smith as well as Larry Williams.
+In the song "Land" on the album Horses (1975), Patti Smith refers to "Bony Moronie".
+Echo & the Bunnymen's 1984 song "My Kingdom" includes the lyric "Do you know how to dance like Bony Moronie?”
+The 1986 song "Good Times" by INXS and Jimmy Barnes, which makes many references to classic rock & roll, features the lyric "Bony Maronie's gonna be with Jim/I said long tall Sally's gonna be with Slim".